Route audit log events to Workflows

 This is the Google service that is the source of events through its audit logs.
 For example, select BigQuery.

-6. In the Event list, under via Cloud Audit Logs, select an event.
+6. In the Event type list, from the via Cloud Audit Logs events, select an event type.

 7. Select one of the following: